 Avoid making these mistakes with your resume

-Let’s go over some of the most common mistakes that new personal trainers make with their resumes.
+Let’s review some of the new personal trainers’ most common mistakes with their resumes.

 Don’t let your resume be too long

 For personal trainers with little experience, it’s easy to get carried away trying to showcase your talents in another way.
-Soon, their resume just becomes too long, and often, these simply end up in the recycle trash can.
+Soon, their resume becomes too long, and often, they end up in the recycling trash can.

 So you’ve produced what you feel is the perfect resume.

-And then you send it to the local gym franchise that has a personal trainer position open.
+And then, you send it to the local gym franchise with a personal trainer position open.